Written by: Michael Den Boer on July 22nd, 2004

 Retail Price: $49.95

-When Spaghetti Westerns are discussed and the name Sergio comes up we immediately think Sergio Leone not the other Sergio (Sergio Corbucci).
-Sergio Corbucci directed several Spaghetti Westerns that are classics of this genre that rank up there with Leone’s Spaghetti Westerns like Django, The Great Silence, Compañeros and The Mercenary.
-Even some of his lesser Spaghetti Westerns like Minnesota Clay, Navajo Joe and The Hellbenders had a style and originality to them something a lot of Spaghetti westerns lacked as the genre spawned countless clones.
-Ennio Morricone would compose 7 Spaghetti Western scores for Corbucci and just like he had done with Leone’s westerns he helped elevate Corbucci’s films to another level.
+When Spaghetti westerns are discussed and the name Sergio comes up we immediately think Sergio Leone, not the other Sergio (Sergio Corbucci).
+And Sergio Corbucci in total would direct seven Spaghetti westerns, that are widely considered classics of this genre.
+Most notably, Django, The Great Silence, Compañeros and The Mercenary.
+All of his Spaghetti westerns had a style and originality to them that set them apart from the countless clones that would ultimately contribute to the genres demise.

-The ever reliable Ennio Morricone is the composer for The Mercenary and he once again creates a score that not only makes the films better, but it perfectly fits the films mood.
-Quentin Tarantino used L’Arena from The Mercenary score in Kill Bill Volume 2.
-From the opening moments tell the finale what isn’t there not to like about The Mercenary as everything comes together making this film one of the more enjoyable Spaghetti westerns that I have seen so far.
+The ever reliable Ennio Morricone is the composer for The Mercenary.
+And he once again creates a score that not only makes the films better, but it perfectly fits the films mood.
+Quentin Tarantino used L’Arena from The Mercenary’s score in Kill Bill Volume 2.

 The Mercenary is presented in its original widescreen aspect ratio of 2.35.1 but is not enhanced for anamorphic television sets.
 The colors are strong and black levels fare well without any break up.
 The source print used was very clean as print damage is virtually non-existent, still an anamorphic enhancement would have been nice.